 Goldsmiths Disability Service takes confidentiality very seriously.

-We would not normally disclose or discuss any notes or information you have provided us with, nor would we confirm that you are accessing support from the Disability Service to staff outside the Disability Service, unless we have your explicit consent.
+We would not disclose or discuss any notes or information you have provided us with Goldsmiths staff who are not involved in delivering your support/adjustments, nor would we confirm that you are accessing support from the Disability Service to with other Goldsmiths staff outside the Disability Service, unless sharing some of this information is vital for you to access additional support.

-The exception to this is where there is significant welfare or safeguarding concerns.
-In such situations, we would ideally do this with your consent, but in situations where immediate action is required (to save a life for example) we may notify emergency services such as the Police or Paramedics.
-Separately, we may need to disclose information under the following legal requirements duties relating to the Safeguarding Vulnerable Groups Act 2006; Prevention of Terrorism Act 1971; for the prevention, detection or prosecution of a serious crime (e.g. rape, murder, manslaughter, treason or kidnapping) under the Police and Criminal Evidence Act 1984
+We may need to disclose information under other the following legal requirements duties relating to the Prevention of Terrorism Act 1971; or for the prevention, detection or prosecution of a serious crime (e.g. rape, murder, manslaughter, treason or kidnapping) under the Police and Criminal Evidence Act 1984.

-Where we rely on your consent to process your information you have the right to withdraw your consent at any time.
+Where we rely on your consent to process information relating to your disability and support requirements, you have the right to withdraw that consent at any time.

 Under the Data Protection Act 2018 and the General Data Protection Regulation you have a right to a copy of the current personal information held on you by the University.